-Learn the Rules: There is a strong percentage of people who generally rely on "What sounds good" strategy, but that is not the right approach in the examinations like CLAT. you need to understand the basic rules of Grammar.
+Learn the Rules: There is a strong percentage of people who generally rely on the "What sounds good" strategy, but that is not the right approach in the examinations like CLAT. you need to understand the basic rules of Grammar.
 Brush up your basic concepts and know the rules of Grammar.
-Revising your basics will acquaint you with frequently asked questions in CLAT English Section on the following types:
+Revising your basics will acquaint you with frequently asked questions in the CLAT English Section on the following types:

-Spotting errors, Sentence rectification, Cloze test and Fill in the blanks.
+Spotting Errors, Sentence rectification, Cloze test and Fill in the blanks.

-Practice leads to Perfection: You should practice error finding and correcting exercises since they are also commonly asked in CLAT exam.
-For this, you need to brush up the rules of tenses.
+Practice leads to Perfection: You should practice error finding and correcting exercises since they are also commonly asked in the CLAT exam.
+For this, you need to brush up on the rules of tenses.
 The type of grammar questions asked is varied and may differ in every paper, so it is advisable to go through the basics of English grammar thoroughly and keep on practicing it regularly.
 English is a vast language with numerous rules.
 It can surely be quite difficult to remember all of them.
 Practicing grammar exercises regularly can help you to get used to many of the rules.
 This can in turn help you to process the question and identify the applicable concepts quicker.